Assad says Houla killings monstrous, crisis will end

 U.S. Secretary of State Hillary Clinton said she had urged Russia to push harder for "political transition" in Syria, language which Washington uses to mean ending Assad's rule.

-Thousands of people have been killed in a crackdown on protests which erupted in March last year and have become increasingly militarised, destabilising neighbouring Lebanon and raising fears of regional turmoil.
+Thousands of people have been killed in a crackdown on protests which erupted in March last year and have become increasingly militarized, destabilizing neighboring Lebanon and raising fears of regional turmoil.

 "This crisis is not an internal crisis.
 It is an external war carried out by internal elements," said a relaxed-looking Assad.
 "If we work together, I confirm that the end to this situation is near."